 It can be hard to remember to take all of your medicines.
-Learn some tips to create a daily routine that helps you remember to take your medicines.
+Learn some tips to create a daily routine that helps you remember.

 Create a Daily Routine

 Take medicines with activities that are part of your everyday routine.
 For example:

 - Take your medicines with meals.
 Keep your pillbox or medicine bottles near the kitchen table.
 First ask your doctor or pharmacist if you can take your medicine with food.
 Some medicines need to be taken when your stomach is empty.

 - Take your medicine with another daily activity that you never forget.
 Take them when you feed your pet or brush your teeth.